inammelih/kodluyoruzilkrepo/README.md

 # KODLUYORUZ FIRST REPO
-- I created my first repository in the front-end training at  [kodluyoruz](https://kodluyoruz.org) The repository contains one README.md file and one index.html file."
+- I created my first repository in the front-end training at  [kodluyoruz](https://kodluyoruz.org).
+The repository contains one README.md file and one index.html file.

 ## Installation
 - First, clone the project